Admission to Bible, Ministry and Mission is closed for the spring semester 2019.

 The requirements for your country can be found on the home page for the Norwegian Agency for Quality Assurance in Education (NOKUT).
 Applicants from countries where a high school diploma doesn’t cover the requirements for English proficiency must upload test results from an international English test, such as TOEFL, IELTS etc. English on Norwegian high school level will also meet the requirement.

-If you’re an EU/EEA citizen or have a valid residence permit and are applying between November 1st-December 31st, you must also upload documentation proving your citizenship or residence permit.
+If you’re an EU/EEA citizen or have a valid residence permit and are applying between March 1st-April 15th, you must also upload documentation proving your citizenship or residence permit.

 When can I expect a reply?